 More great new music

-Cover of Cover of The Family Afloat
+Cover of The Family Afloat

 Bound Stems - Happens To Us All Otherwise: These guys are serious cerebral musicians, sometimes to their detriment.
 Most of the tracks on their new album, The Family Afloat, stray from traditional song patterns, which produces the effect of wondering where the song is going.
 Regardless, they are an awesome band, reminiscent of Bright Eyes (though less whiney) and Arcade Fire (though much less epic from my standpoint).